AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: product types_

 ### virtual type

 _noun_

-Virtual types are a way to inject different dependencies into existing PHP classes without affecting other classes and without having to create a new class file.
+Virtual types are a way to inject different dependencies into existing PHP classes without affecting other classes and without having to create a class file.
-Virtual types can only be referenced in by argument overrides in a `<type>` element within di.xml files, never in source code.
+Virtual types can only be referenced by argument overrides in a `<type>` element within di.xml files, never in source code.
 They can't be extended and they can't be references as dependencies in a classes constructor.

 _Term attributes:_